servicemeshinterface/smi-metrics/USAGE.md

 statefulsets                                   metrics.smi-spec.io            true         TrafficMetrics
 ```

+This means that, the APIService can be queried regarding the above mentioned resource types.

-Now that the SMI APIService is ready, We can start querying it for metrics.
+Now that the SMI APIService is installing, metric queries can be done through the kubernetes API.
-To Access the Kubernetes API, let's first create a proxy so as to access from the localhost.
+To Access the Kubernetes API, we can use the `proxy` command present in `kubectl`
 ```
 kubectl proxy --port=8087 &
 ```
-Once this is done, we can start querying the API Service for SMI metrics regarding our workloads.
-As Linkerd also attaches proxies to the linkerd control-plane components itself, we should be able to query their metrics.
-Be sure to access the linkerd dashboard by using `linkerd dashboard`, as the metrics are configured to only return the last 30s metrics by default.
+Now the Kubernetes API can be accessed at port `8087`.
+As Linkerd also attaches proxies to the linkerd control-plane components, we should be able to query their metrics too.

+Be sure to access the linkerd dashboard by using the command `linkerd dashboard` before querying, as the metrics are configured to only return the last 30s by default.

 ```
 curl http://localhost:8087/apis/metrics.smi-spec.io/v1alpha1/namespaces/linkerd/deployments/linkerd-web | jq